Conic divisorial ideals of toric rings and applications to Hibi rings and stable set rings: Introduction

 The second main result is to determine when Hibi rings and stable set rings of perfect graphs are quasi-symmetric or weakly-symmetric:

 \begin{thm} Let $\kk[P]$ be the Hibi ring of a poset $P$.
-We consider the following conditions: \begin{itemize} \item[(i)] $P$ is a poset whose Hasse diagram looks like the one shown in Figure~\ref{poset}; \item[(ii)] $\kk[P]$ is isomorphic to the tensor product of a polynomial ring and some Segre products of two polynomial rings; \item[(iii)] $\kk[P]$ is weakly-symmetric; \item[(iv)] $\kk[P]$ is quasi-symmetric. \end{itemize} Then, (i), (ii) and (iii) are equivalent.
+We consider the following conditions: \begin{itemize} \item[(i)] $P$ is a poset whose Hasse diagram is depicted in Figure~\ref{poset}; \item[(ii)] $\kk[P]$ is isomorphic to the tensor product of a polynomial ring and some Segre products of two polynomial rings; \item[(iii)] $\kk[P]$ is weakly-symmetric; \item[(iv)] $\kk[P]$ is quasi-symmetric. \end{itemize} Then, (i), (ii) and (iii) are equivalent.
 Furthermore, if $\kk[P]$ is Gorenstein, then the above four conditions are equivalent. \end{thm}

 Here, we call the poset in Figure~\ref{poset} \textit{general X-shape} in this paper, and define it in Section~\ref{sec_conic_stab} more precisely.

 \begin{thm} Let $\kk[\Stab_G]$ be the stable set ring of a perfect graph $G$.
 We consider the following conditions: \begin{itemize} \item[(i)] $G$ has at most $2$ maximal cliques; \item[(ii)] $\kk[\Stab_G]$ is isomorphic to the tensor product of a polynomial ring and the Segre products of two polynomial rings; \item[(iii)] $\kk[\Stab_G]$ is weakly-symmetric; \item[(iv)] $\kk[\Stab_G]$ is quasi-symmetric. \end{itemize} Then, (i), (ii) and (iii) are equivalent.
 Furthermore, if $\kk[\Stab_G]$ is Gorenstein, then the above four conditions are equivalent. \end{thm}